robotenique/snacker/deliverables/doc/recommender.md

 1. Remove the 'delete' from the routes to add new things into the database!
 2. Get app.py from github, then add the new methods there!
 * FOR THE TA to run: Create username.txt, and password.txt!!
+(Will the TA actually run the project??)
 * Change db to remote database
 * DELETE all unnecessary routes